Español

 For most types of cancer, determining the stage (extent) of the cancer is very important.
 The stage is based on the size of the tumor and how far the cancer has spread.
 This can be helpful in predicting a person’s outlook and deciding on treatment.

-Different systems have been used to classify ALL into subtypes.
+Two main systems can be used to classify ALL into subtypes:

 B-cell ALL with certain genetic abnormalities (gene or chromosome changes)